carsontang/image_classifiers/README.md

+# Image Classifiers

+This is a repository of various image classifiers:

+* Cifar10 image classifier - implemented with a modified LeNet

 # Configure and Manage Your Environment with Anaconda

 The following environment setup instructions have been adapted from [Udacity's self driving car nanodegree environment setup instructions](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/doc/configure_via_anaconda.md).